QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 7. Click on "Change account type"
 8. Select "Administrator"

-➡️ If you're not connected to internet, you can skip 4 and 5.
+➡️ If you're not connected to the internet, you can skip 4 and 5.
 </details>

 To log in to a local account, use `.\username`.